GabrielZoroaster/Domite/readme.md

 console.log(node.style.border);  // Logs: "1px solid black"
 ```

+---

 ### node.css
-Gets or sets the computed styles of the node.
+Gets or sets the styles of the node.
 #### Type:
 - **Get:** `StylePropertyMap` – A `StylePropertyMap` representing the computed styles of the node.
 - **Set:** Accepts the same types as [`node.style`](#node-style):